Consider this: millions and millions of companies try to stand out among their competitors – very few of them actually succeed.

 Switching from cursive could be for a lot of reasons.
 One possible factor was the prevalence of typewriters, which may have resulted in less cursive throughout society.

 The next few decades brought about only minor changes.
-Most importantly, the brand can now paste their logo, the red white and blue circle, on a soda can and almost everyone will understand that it’s Pepsi, regardless if there’s text that says so.
+Most importantly, the brand can now paste their logo, the red white and blue circle, on a soda can and almost everyone will understand that it’s Pepsi.

 Now that you’re equipped to prevent brand stagnation, let’s dive into the visual details that make up a strong brand identity.

-Imagine you see a trailer for a new hit movie, and the lead actress is wearing a mask in every shot.
+Imagine you see a trailer for a new hit movie, but the lead actress is wearing a mask in every shot.
 The preview ends with the title, never revealing who the actress is.

-Even if she is the absolutely most popular movie star in the world, it doesn’t matter.
-The trailer unfortunately failed to show her face, which would have identified her to the audience, indicating she’s in the movie.
+Even if she is the most popular movie star in the world, it doesn’t matter.
+The trailer failed to show her face to the audience, indicating she’s in the movie.

-If the trailer displayed her face in at least a few of the scenes, they would have done more than simply show she’s in the movie.
-They would have benefited from the perceptions audiences have of her.
+If the trailer displayed her face, the movie company would have benefited from the perceptions audiences have of her.

 These perceptions probably include traits like, ‘amazing actress’, ‘dramatic’, ‘powerful’ and ‘versatile’.